 Professor Leonard is most interested in the intersections between feminism and popular culture, and her published work has examined topics including: public feminisms, postfeminism and reality television, white feminism, The Real Housewives franchise, chic noirs, the treatment of the adultery plot in feminist novels; Lily Tomlin; political spouses and The Good Wife; celebrity culture; and working women in American film and television.

-Professor Leonard has been featured in The Boston Globe, The New York Times, The Guardian, USA Today, and a variety of media outlets, including The Los Angeles Review of Books, NPR and the podcast Public Intellectual with Jessa Crispin.
+Professor Leonard has been featured in The Boston Globe, The New York Times, The Guardian, The Los Angeles Times, USA Today, and a variety of media outlets, including The Los Angeles Review of Books, and NPR.

 Education